FRRouting/frr/doc/user/bgp.rst

 supported with ``advertise <ipv4|ipv6> unicast`` and cannot be used with the ``vpn`` form.

+EVPN type-5 routes can be filtered per neighbor by encapsulation type:

+.. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> encapsulation-type <srv6>

+When this CLI is configured under the L2VPN EVPN address family, only EVPN type-5 routes matching the configured encapsulation type are advertised to the neighbor.
+EVPN type-5 routes without the configured encapsulation are filtered from outbound updates to that neighbor.
+Currently, only ``srv6`` is supported.

 2. Add gateway IP to EVPN type-5 route using a route-map:

 .. clicmd:: set evpn gateway-ip <ipv4|ipv6> <addr>